Zach Jackson (pitcher, born 1994): Toronto Blue Jays

 The Toronto Blue Jays selected Jackson in the third round of the 2016 Major League Baseball draft.
 He signed for a $275,000 bonus and was assigned to the Rookie-level Gulf Coast League Blue Jays.
 After one appearance in the GCL, Jackson was promoted to the Low-A Vancouver Canadians of the Northwest League, where he ended the season.
 Jackson made 14 relief appearances in 2016, and went 1–1 with a 3.38 ERA and 23 strikeouts in 182/3 innings.
 He was assigned to the Single-A Lansing Lugnuts to begin the 2017 season, and was promoted to the High-A Dunedin Blue Jays in June.
 Jackson finished the season with a 2–2 record, 2.47 ERA, and 68 strikeouts in 51 innings.

 Jackson spent the 2018 season with the Double–A New Hampshire Fisher Cats, for whom he made 43 appearances out of the bullpen, recording a 2.47 ERA with 75 strikeouts across 62 innings pitched.
 In 2019, he played for the Triple–A Buffalo Bisons, appearing in 46 games and posting a 3.97 ERA with 68 strikeouts in 68 innings of work.
 Jackson did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Oakland Athletics

-On December 10, 2020, Jackson was selected by the Oakland Athletics in the minor league phase of the Rule 5 Draft.
+On December 10, 2020, Jackson was selected by the Oakland Athletics in the minor league phase of the Rule 5 draft.
+He split the 2021 campaign between the Double-A Midland RockHounds and Triple-A Las Vegas Aviators, accumulating a 2-2 record and 2.57 ERA with 47 strikeouts and six saves across 25 relief outings.

 On April 7, 2022, the Athletics selected Jackson's contract, adding him to their Opening Day roster.
+Jackson made 54 appearances for Oakland during his rookie campaign, compiling a 2-3 record and 3.00 ERA with 67 strikeouts and three saves over 48 innings of work.

 In 2023, Jackson posted a 2.50 ERA in 19 appearances out of Oakland's bullpen before he was placed on the injured list with a right flexor tendon strain on May 19, 2023.
 He was transferred to the 60-day injured list on June 21.

-Jackson was optioned to the Triple–A Las Vegas Aviators to begin the 2024 season.
-He was designated for assignment on April 6.
+Jackson was optioned to Triple–A Las Vegas to begin the 2024 season.
+He was designated for assignment following the acquisition of Alex Speas on April 6, 2024.
 Jackson cleared waivers and was sent outright to Las Vegas on April 10.
-He elected free agency following the season on November 4.
+In 35 appearances for the Aviators, he struggled to a 5-6 record and 7.08 ERA with 43 strikeouts across 34 1/3 innings pitched.
+Jackson elected free agency following the season on November 4.

+On January 16, 2025, Jackson announced his retirement from professional baseball.